IlhamNurwahyudi16/GestureDetecion_UsingCNN/README.md

 For the dataset file, please visit the following link : https://drive.google.com/drive/folders/1A-sQfJp8loGXqu-3MPDgFylhatSK1bf9?usp=drive_link

-I recommend you to do the model training process on a jupyter notebook, and do a test program on the visual studio software
+I recommend you to do the model training process on a jupyter notebook, and do a test program on the visual studio software examples of models that have been trained : https://drive.google.com/drive/folders/1IsIrmB3cZweB1a9Z5XDa62ijihOWCbVT?usp=drive_link